Data-X01/PsychLing-101/README.md

 ### 3.2.
 Preprocess raw data

-1. Create a script named preprocess_data.py in the root of your experiment folder (next to original_data/).
+1. Create a script named preprocess_data.py or preprocess_data.R in the root of your experiment folder (next to original_data/).

 2. Inside the script: